 Diagnose hepatocellular carcinoma based on the AFP level and liver imaging results, and stage it using chest CT without contrast, portal vein imaging, and sometimes bone scanning.

-Consider liver transplantation if tumors are small and few.
+Consider liver transplantation if tumors are within the Milan criteria.

 Prevention involves use of the hepatitis B vaccine and management of disorders that can cause cirrhosis.